spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS-Sourcecode.md

 <br>

-# ABOUT
+# ABOUT THIS DOCUMENT
-This is detailed documentation about the MAWS sourcecode.
+This is detailed documentation about the MAWS sourcecode, which includes:

+Information about sourcecode [comments](#sourcecode-comments) and [variables](#variables)

-# Sourcecode comments
+# SOURCECODE COMMENTS
 Attempts have been made to make this sourcecode as human-readable as possible, but since other organizations may use MAWSC, it is heavily comment everything as well - sometimes even in places where it is very clear as to what the code does.

 You will find three types of comments in this sourcecode: